Blockstream/satellite/doc/hardware.md

 For further insights, refer to the [satellite receiver comparison](#satellite-kit-comparison) table presented earlier.

+Once you pick your preferred receiver option, you should gather all of its required components.
+The following section explains the [common elements](#common-required-components) required for all types of receivers.
+Then, the subsequent section covers the [specific parts](#setup-specific-components) for each receiver option.

 ### Common Required Components

 In addition to the DVB-S2 receiver, you will need an antenna and a low-noise